shreya-pi/SP_Migration_Streamlit/README.md

 This application is a Streamlit-based tool designed to assist in the migration of SQL Server stored procedures to Snowflake.
 It provides a step-by-step workflow for users to upload configuration files, select and flag procedures for migration, convert procedures using SnowConvert, process converted scripts, and execute unit tests to verify correctness.

-## Main Features

-- **End-to-End Migration Workflow**
-    Navigate a guided, stepwise process that takes you from initial setup to final validation.
-Each stage is clearly defined, ensuring a structured and stress-free migration experience.

-- **Secure, Configurable Database Connections**
-    Effortlessly manage and upload your SQL Server and Snowflake connection details via a dedicated `config.py` file.
-Sensitive information is handled securely, and connections are validated before proceeding.

-- **Automated Procedure Discovery & Inventory**
-    Instantly connect to your SQL Server instance to scan, fetch, and display all available stored procedures.
-Review, filter, and select procedures for migration with ease—no manual cataloging required.

-- **Granular Migration Control**
-    Select and flag only the procedures you wish to migrate.
-This selective approach gives you full control over the migration scope, supporting phased or targeted migrations.

-- **Integrated SnowConvert Automation**
-    Harness the power of SnowConvert tool directly within the app.
-Automatically convert SQL Server stored procedures to Snowflake-compatible scripts, minimizing manual intervention and reducing conversion errors.

-- **Customizable Script Post-Processing**
-    Apply automated post-processing to converted scripts, including schema name replacement, formatting, and other adjustments.
-Tailor the output to meet your organization’s deployment standards.

-- **Built-in Unit Testing & Validation**
-    Execute comprehensive unit tests on migrated procedures within Snowflake.
-Detailed logs and result reports help you quickly identify issues and verify correctness before production deployment.

-- **Intuitive, Interactive Streamlit UI**
-    Enjoy a modern, user-friendly interface with sidebar navigation, real-time progress indicators, and contextual help.
-Each migration step is accompanied by clear instructions and feedback.

-- **Robust Session State Management**
-    All workflow progress, user inputs, and logs are preserved throughout your session.
-Pause and resume migration activities without losing your place or data.

-- **Extensible & Modular Architecture**
-    The application’s modular design makes it easy to add new migration steps, integrate custom logic, or plug in external scripts—future-proofing your migration process.

-- **Comprehensive Logging & Error Handling**
-    Every action is logged in detail, with clear error messages and troubleshooting guidance.
-This transparency aids in debugging, auditing, and continuous improvement.

-- **Designed for Teams & Iterative Projects**
-    Whether you’re migrating a handful of procedures or hundreds, the tool supports collaborative workflows and iterative migrations, making it ideal for teams and large-scale projects.

 ## Workflow